 To qualify for an IRS payment plan or Offer in Compromise tax settlement to resolve your back taxes, you need to file all delinquent tax returns with the IRS.
 Until you have filed all legally required tax returns, the IRS will not entertain any type of tax settlement or payment plan to settle your back taxes.

-There are usually three types of audit methods the IRS will use: Correspondence (by mail), Office (you go to the IRS Office), or Field (the IRS makes a surprise visit to you).
+There are basically three types of audit methods the IRS will use: Correspondence (by mail), Office (you go to the IRS Office), or Field (the IRS makes a surprise visit to you).
 We can help protect you in each of these methods….You have RIGHTS.

 If you owe back taxes because of your spouse’s (or ex-spouses) actions, you may qualify to achieve tax relief by qualifying as an innocent spouse.
 This means that if you can prove you are an innocent spouse, as defined by the Internal Revenue Code.

 The IRS is serious about collecting on the debts that they “say” you owe.
 We can stop the IRS from taking money out of your account, within 8 – 12 business days.

 This can be one of the most daunting methods of eliminating back taxes, especially if they were assessed against you years ago.
 The IRS is prohibited, by law, from collecting on expired back taxes.
 Generally, the IRS has 10 years from the date of assessment (usually close to the filing date or audit assessment date) to collect back taxes.
 We can determine on what day you will be free of this obligation.
 We accomplish this by obtaining and analyzing your IRS Tax Transcripts and Records of Account.